davemaurer/daily_exercises/hashes/hashes_0.md

 Here we use `{}` but Ruby picks up on what we are trying to do because of the CONTEXT in and around those curly braces.

+###Ways to make Hashes

+- The most basic way to make a hash is by constructing it literally.<br>
+  `shopping_list = { "tomatoes" => 3, "milk" => 1, "chocolate" => 100 }`<br>
+  NOTE: In this example there are spaces after the first curly brace and before the last brace.
+This is a style choice, and won't affect how Ruby makes the Hash.
+Some prefer it spaced out for readability.
+It's your choice.

+- You can also make a hash using the BUILT IN `.new` method on Ruby's Hash class.
+Doing it this way lets you set a default value for every key you try to access, or create<br>
+ `shopping_list = Hash.new(0)`<br>
+ `shopping_list["tomatoes"]` #=> `0` Even though "tomatoes" aren't in our shopping list hash.

+- Bracket notation: `[]`, can be used along with the Hash class to make a hash using blocks, or just in a shorthand way.<br>
+  `shopping_list = Hash["tomatoes", 3, "milk", 1]`<br>
+  NOTE: Here Ruby sees four arguments separated by commas, so it just starts making key, value, key, value until it gets to the end of the brackets.
+If you try this with an odd amount of arguments inside the brackets, Ruby will give you an error.
+  Remember that in this example, even though it looks like an array, `["tomatoes", 3, "milk", 1]` is actually an arguments list being passed to the Hash class.
+Again, Ruby just uses the CONTEXT around the `[]` to determine what you want.

+For now, focus on the first, basic way to make a hash, just using literal syntax. `my_thing = {"a" => 1, "b" => 2}`

+###Accessing the values in a Hash

+So you have a hash with stuff in it.
+Awesome.
+But now you need to get at a particular value.
+Let's say you want the number of tomatoes that you need from your shopping list.
+In your terminal/console, do this:

+`shopping_list = { "tomatoes" => 3, "milk" => 1, "chocolate" => 100 }`

+To get to a value in a hash, you can:
+- Provide it's key using bracket notation: `[]`<br>
+  `shopping_list["tomatoes"]` will give you: `3`<br>
+  What we did here is ask Ruby, what is the value for the "tomatoes" key in my `shopping_list` hash?

+- We can also use the BUILT IN `.fetch` method from Ruby.<br>
+  `shopping_list.fetch("tomatoes")` gives us the same thing: `3`<br>
+  NOTE: We use parens here to give the `.fetch` method the argument it needs to go find our value for us.
+So here we are saying, hey Ruby, using your built-in `.fetch` method, and here is the key I want you to fetch the value for.

+NOTE: Save `.fetch` for later unless you are super comfortable with this process already.
+You can use `[]` notation to access values all day long just fine. `.fetch` is only really useful in a handful of situations that won't matter often, if at all, when you are starting out.

+###Removing something from a Hash